velopaymentsapi/velo-go/docs/CreatePayee2.md

 ### NewCreatePayee2

-`func NewCreatePayee2(email string, remoteId string, type_ PayeeType, address CreatePayeeAddress2, ) *CreatePayee2`
+`func NewCreatePayee2(email string, remoteId string, type_ PayeeType2, address CreatePayeeAddress2, ) *CreatePayee2`

 NewCreatePayee2 instantiates a new CreatePayee2 object
 This constructor will assign default values to properties that have it defined,